sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 );
 ```

+## Step 4 - implement the /transfers API

-Now our accounts have money it - woohoo!
-We can now move on to the more interesting part of this tutorial - transfers.
-We'll implement an API for transferring money between two accounts and we'll use a workflow to reliably orchestrate the operation.
+Now that our accounts have money it, we can move on to the more interesting part of this tutorial - transfers.
+We'll implement an API for transferring money between two accounts and we'll use a workflow to prevent corruption.

-Before that though, we need to implement two capabilities needed by every bank account (that I know of, at least) - `debit` and `credit`. `debit` will increase an account's balance and `credit` will decrease it.
-(TODO: i'm not sure if I have these round the wrong way).

-We'll use the `activity` primitive from Eventual to implement two functions, `debit` and `credit`.

-Note: I'm going to skip over the implementation details as the AWS DynamoDB API is outside the scope of this tutorial.
-In brief, we'll use an UpdateCommand to modify the balance accordingly and ensure the account exists (or else fail the operation).
-For more information on how to interact with DynamoDB, see the official docs.
-You may also want to consider using a higher level library such as ElectroDB or DynamoDB Toolbox instead of the low level API which is known for being quite verbose.
+Before that though, we need the ability to `debit` and `credit` accounts - let's quickly add them as a way to introduce the concept of an `activity`:

 ```ts
 const debit = activity("debit", async (accountId: string, amount: number) => {